oh-tarnished/mimos/README.md

 # Mimos

-Mimos 👾 is a simple, fast, and powerful animation framework built for python 🐍.
+Mimos 👾 is a simple, fast, and powerful animation framework built using Python 🐍.

-> This has been tested and developed on linux systems only.
+> This has been tested and developed on Linux systems(Ubuntu) only.

 ## Setup